Industrial Photography

 What is now a traditional method of maturating spirit stems from the World War and the introduction of a law that prohibited the sale of raw spirit for three years, in an attempt to clamp down on drinking alcohol.
 The upshot was the discovery that the spirit tasted better and was less fiery when it was left to mature and so an industry was born – the cooperage.

 A Cooper is someone who makes and repairs casks.
-In Scotland the majority of whisky is matured in ex-bourbon casks which have been made using new American oak.
-Other casks include ex-sherry, ex-port, ex-wine, ex-rum casks but these tends to be fewer compared to the vast numbers of American oak casks shipped from the US to be re-used for Scotch whisky.
+In Scotland, the majority of whisky is matured in ex-bourbon casks which have been made using new American oak.
+Other casks include ex-sherry, ex-port, ex-wine, and ex-rum casks but these tend to be fewer compared to the vast numbers of American oak casks shipped from the US to be re-used for Scotch whisky.

 When these shipments arrive they go to a cooperage where they are inspected, repaired, rebuilt and made ready for the whisky industry.